 Hiking isn't just good fun, but it's also really good for your health.
 Fantastic for the mind, body and soul.
 After all, being out in nature is always beneficial.
 Let's take a deep dive into why.

 As warm climates approach and the promise of the Winter season is behind us, our minds drift to daydreaming of the Summer and all the wonderful activities that come with the season.
 We start thinking about hiking and exploring, not only the terrain around us but travelling further afield to don our hiking boots and discover the landscape.
 But it begs the question, why is it good for you?
 Does it have the same cardio impact as running?
 We know hiking is good for the mind, but how much deeper does it go?
 So the team and Ridestore Magazine have put together a list of health benefits of hiking.

-Aside from sticking to a healthy and nutritious diet, another great way to maintain your health and keep that banging body is to exercise.
+Besides sticking to healthy eating, another great way to maintain your health and keep in shape is to exercise.
 Hiking is one of the best ways to do this.
 The great thing about it is that it's economical and has numerous health benefits.
-Thats why we thought we would put together 14 reasons why hiking is good for you, sharing the knowledge and helping you get out there this Spring/Summer.
+That's why we thought we would put together 13 reasons why hiking is good for you, sharing the knowledge and helping you get out there this Spring/Summer.